 About Huntington County Honors

-Huntington County Honors recognizes and celebrates those, past and present, whose achievements have enhanced life in Huntington County, our Nation, and our World.
+Huntington County Honors recognizes individuals, groups and events, past and present, that have influenced life in Huntington County, our nation and our world.

-By presenting significant and powerful role models, Huntington County Honors will educate, inspire and instill pride in our community.
+By presenting significant historical models, Huntington County Honors will educate and inspire reflection in our community.

 Criteria for Inclusion